Deep Ellum, Dallas: Crime

-In 2017, the Deep Ellum Foundation established a public-safety program to address crime and safety concerns within the neighborhood.
-The addition of Dallas Police Department supervisors and officers during the area's busiest hours has led the way in making Deep Ellum a safer place for all who work and visit in the area.

-In 2018, the foundation hired its first senior manager of public safety and security, Phillip Honoré, who collaborated with business owners, residents, and city leaders to improve overall public safety in the popular entertainment and arts district.
-The Deep Ellum Foundation is a nonprofit 501(c)(3) corporation that exists to enhance, improve, and market the neighborhood of Deep Ellum as a whole through public safety, marketing and promotion, business development and recruitment, and general improvement efforts for the area.
-Reviews on the foundation's progress are mixed.

 In 2018, scooter companies flooded Deep Ellum with scooters and the city was not prepared to regulate them, leading to a public-safety issue due to people riding them on the crowded sidewalk.
 Motorized scooters are no longer allowed to be ridden in the neighborhood on the sidewalks.

 In 2019, crime in Deep Ellum had a slight increase in minor crimes after years of improvement.
 Until the summer of that year, several crimes in the area were reported and prosecuted.

 In May 2020, several businesses in Deep Ellum were vandalized and looted following a protest in downtown Dallas.
 A peaceful protest following the murder of George Floyd turned violent when a small group clashed with police, broke out windows, looted businesses, and set fires.

+In July 2025, Dallas officials decided to stop car traffic in the streets of Deep Ellum at 10 p.m. on weekends to increase public safety at night.
+The city also increased its police presence in the area on weekend nights.